-With respect to climate change, SCOR's P&C underwriting business could be exposed to physical climate risks, caused by changes in the frequency and severity of certain natural catastrophe events that are predicted in global warming scenarios.
-Although scientific understanding of the precise causal mechanisms between global warming and the occurrence of particular natural phenomena are still being established, catastrophe events that are potentially impacted include hurricanes (including storm surges and pluvial flooding), floods (both river flooding and pluvial flooding), heatwaves, wildfires and droughts.
+With respect to climate change, SCOR's P&C underwriting business is exposed to physical climate risks, caused by changes in the frequency and severity of certain natural catastrophe events that are predicted in global warming scenarios.
+Although scientific understanding of the link between global warming and the occurrence of certain catastrophe events is still developing catastrophe events that are potentially impacted to various degrees include hurricanes (including storm surges and pluvial flooding), floods (both river flooding and pluvial flooding), heatwaves, wildfires and droughts.
 SCOR Europe's long-term profitability and the ongoing insurability of certain classes of business could be negatively impacted in the event that climate change causes an increase in the frequency and/or severity of these natural phenomena if there is no timely adaptation in the strategy.

-SCOR Europe manages its gross exposure to catastrophes through a comprehensive reinsurance program.
+SCOR Europe manages its gross exposure to catastrophes through a coherent reinsurance program.